emmFinalist/cms/README.md

 # Drupal cms for the Amsterdam OIS Dataportaal

-This is the implementation of a headless cms for the Dataportaal of the Municipality of Amsterdam where articles, publications and special articles wil be published and maintained.
+This is the implementation of a headless cms for the Dataportaal of the Municipality of Amsterdam where articles, publications and special articles will be published and maintained.
-This is based on the Drupal cms enriched with Elasticsearch capabilities and GraphQL.
+This is based on the Drupal cms enriched with Elasticsearch and GraphQL capabilities.

 ## Architecture

 The cms backend will be used by the OIS Editors to publish the editorial material.
-The editorial material will be made available through the headless API of Drupla and integrated in the [Dataportaal website](https://data.amsterdam.nl)
+The editorial material will be made available through the headless API of Drupal and integrated in the [Dataportaal website](https://data.amsterdam.nl)

 ## Development